blackstream-x/python-read-ad/README.md

-# read_ad
+# python-read-ad

-COM-based readonly access for Active Directory in Python

-_forked off active_directory.py v0.6.7 by Tim Golden_
+COM-based readonly access for Active Directory in Python, _forked from active_directory.py v0.6.7 by Tim Golden_

+## Module description

+Module name: ```read_ad```

+Dependencies: Python 3.x and the pywin32 module (https://pypi.org/project/pywin32/)

+Goals: minimum dependencies, maximum speed, easy usage.

 In contrast to the original, this module provides read access only.
-For full-featured Active Directory access, please refer to the latest implementation of the original (https://github.com/tjguk/active_directory).
+For full-featured Active Directory access, please refer to the latest version of the original, hosted at https://github.com/tjguk/active_directory.

-This module requires Python 3.x (tested with 3.6 and above) and the pywin32 module (https://pypi.org/project/pywin32/)

 ## Module contents